LouisaWhitton/louisaw-nc-news/README.md

 If no article exists for the requested article_id, responds with 404 and 'article not found'

+### /api/articles/:article_id/comments
+Responds with an array of comments objects for the requested article_id with the following properties:
+    comment_id
+    votes
+    created_at
+    author
+    body
+    article_id

+If 'article_id' is not a number, responds with 400 and 'invalid request'

+If no article exists for the requested article_id, responds with 404 and 'article not found'

+If no comments exist for the requested article_id, responds with 404 and 'no comments yet!'

 ### /api/topics
 #### GET
 Responds with an array of topic objects, each of which should have the following properties: